crbyxwpzfl/fpaper/README.md

 #### https://www.autodesk.com/community/gallery/project/132949/sg90-9g-micro-servo - nice servo modell of ccirone2
 #### rest - is ai and me

+todo - combine wifi, webserial, dns into one task

+todo - make website ask for slot count

+todo - stop using arduino Strings hopfully this is not just esoteric

 todo - how do you feel about auto updates

-todo - each button own quick foto

 todo - add ram info and revise prefernces like rotation,btn pin, add show anything cmd,

-todo - boot into local profile/latest

-todo - fix/set currpeer when recieved/show profile/latest

-todo - in index.html make images open with constant width

-todo - fix website for chrome

 planed - fix feedlog and serial print so serial needs \r\n and silence epd and mqtt lib

-vision - forward secrecy and somthing like diffi hellman/new hope/kyber
+vision - forward secrecy and somthing like diffi hellman/newhope/kyber

-vision - stop using derived/unique adresses fully annymise conversation

-vision - add clear names for peers perhaps A B system

-vision - portal add drag and drop images

 vision - revise boot sequence first sohw boot screen perhaps even progressbar (partial refresshs)

-vision - convert global stuff to pointers eg sendBuff

 vision - use encryption of nvs

-vision - add peers dynamicly/without restart

 vision - auto restart on connection loss